bpietroniro/Ruby_file_cms/README.md

 # Overview
-This document contains my "first draft" implementation notes for some of the assignments in the "File-based CMS" project for RB175.
-My idea here is to practice translating high-level requirements into implementation steps.
-The requirements are copied from the Launch School lessons, and I'm writing the implementation steps before viewing the ones provided by Launch School.
+This is a simple file-based content management system written in Ruby.
+My aim with the project was to practice translating high-level requirements into implementation steps.
+Below are some notes I took to track my progress and stay organized.

 ## Editing Document Content

 ### Requirements
 - When a user views the index page, they should see an “Edit” link next to each document name.
 - When a user clicks an edit link, they should be taken to an edit page for the appropriate document.
-- When a user views the edit page for a document, that document's content should appear within a textarea:
+- When a user views the edit page for a document, that document's content should appear within a textarea.
-- When a user edits the document's content and clicks a “Save Changes” button, they are redirected to the index page and are shown a message: $FILENAME has been updated.
+- When a user edits the document's content and clicks a “Save Changes” button, they are redirected to the index page and are shown a message.

 ### Implementation
 1) Add a link in `index.erb` next to each document name
     - the link should make a `GET` request to `'/:filename/edit/'`
 2) Make a new view template called edit.erb
-    - make a "textarea" ??? within a form
+    - make a `textarea` within a form
     - display the document's current text in that area
     - add a "Save Changes" button
 3) The "Save Changes" button should make a `POST` request to `'/:filename/edit/'`